 The lodge restaurant is open from 7am to 10pm.
 Breakfast is usually from 7am to 10am, but late breakfasts can be arranged on request.

 The full menu is available during restaurant hours.

 Mhondoro Safari Lodge is in the Welgevonden Game Reserve in Limpopo, a northern province about three hours’ drive from Johannesburg.

 OR Tambo International Airport is closest, and can can be reached directly from London Heathrow and most European hubs.
-The drive from the airport to the lodge takes around three hours; the hotel can organise transfers from ZAR3,000 each way.
+The drive from the airport to the lodge takes around three hours; the hotel can organise private transfers.
 If you’re looking to shave some time off your transfer (and get bird’s eye views while you’re at it), charter a plane to Welgevonden Western Airstrip, a 15-minute drive from the lodge.

 You won’t need a car once you’re on the reserve, as you’ll do all your game drives in custom vehicles with an experienced ranger at the wheel.
 If you want to hire at the airport and drive to the reserve yourself, the Smith24 team can arrange it.